rkiang/pc-it-together/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Thank you to Prime Digital Academy for assisting me with this development.